mikehostetler/autofi_bot/README.md

 ### Running the `hello-bot`
 You can run the `hello-bot` using the CLI.
 The `hello-bot` prints a message and continues to do so at regular intervals.

-To run the `hello-bot`, use the following command:
+To run the `hello-bot`, use the following command: `yarn cli hello-bot`

 ## CLI Commands